rahulmahendru/WALA/README.txt

 the toy the possibility to change over time, evolving with kid's tastes, provides the illusion to be a brand new one over and over.
 On top of that, as time goes by, all the different bundles with tell the whole story of your childhood, providing a nostalgia aspect.
 The toy should be able to bond with the kid, talk to him/her and trying to understand what are his/her attitudes and actually promote activities the kid may like and from which the kid can actually learn something in a fun way.
-The learning process is left to the
+The learning process is left to the application run on a smartphone/tablet ecc.